The next person who delivers a lifesaving electrical shock to your heart may not be a doctor or even a paramedic.

-It could be a firefighter who knows how to use a sophisticated heart machine designed to think like a cardiologist.
+It could be a firefighter with less medical training -- but who knows how to use a sophisticated heart machine designed to "think" like a cardiologist.

 Yesterday, the Howard County Department of Fire and Rescue Services began using automatic external defibrillators, or AEDs, which analyze the heart and decide whether it needs an electrical shock in order to beat normally.

-Other area fire departments have begun using the devices this year, including those in Baltimore City and in Anne Arundel and Baltimore counties.
+Other area fire departments began using the devices this year, including those in Baltimore City and in Anne Arundel and Baltimore counties.
 Some fire departments in Carroll and Harford have bought them, but are not yet using them.

-Without AEDs, paramedics must be at the scene to determine whether a shock is needed.
-The machine can make the call on its own.
+Without AEDs, paramedics must be at the scene to determine whether electric shock is needed.
+But the machine can make the call on its own.

 "Often, the paramedic doesn't arrive at the scene first," said Lt.
-Dan Merson, Howard County's emergency medical services manager.
+Dan Merson, the county's emergency medical services manager.
 "When you're dealing with a cardiac patient, a couple of minutes spent waiting for the shock can mean the difference between life and death."

 Each minute after the first, he said, the chance of survival decreases 10 percent.

 Paramedics, who receive 800 to 900 hours of training, make up 15 percent of the county's 200 fire and rescue workers.
-The rest of Howard County's career firefighters undergo about 140 hours of training to become emergency medical technicians.
+The rest of Howard's career firefighters undergo about 140 hours of training to become emergency medical technicians.

-The EMTs will take a four- to six-hour class to learn how to use the new equipment.
+The EMTs will take a four-to six-hour class on using the new equipment.